 - Request to OGC for designation as a standard contract with an electronic copy of the proposed form, preferably with blanks in those parts of the agreement that would be subject to change, i.e., names, date, consideration, term.

-Go to Documents to search for a Systemwide Standard Contract or Release and Indemnity Agreement.
+Go to the Purchasing Council page to search for a Systemwide Standard Contract or Release and Indemnity Agreement.

 - agreements that have not been designated as standard contracts but are examples of good drafting and treatment of a given subject matter